The TAO of Discovery Interviews

 Our “T” in “TAO” stands for “techniques”…as in proven methods.

-ERRORS: Our first technique is to inquire about errors.
+Our first technique is to inquire about errors.
 Think about what it is that a customer is trying to accomplish – and what goes wrong?
 What errors occur?
 A customer wants to accomplish something perfectly – and so – what are the imperfections?
-Channel this thinking during the Problems, Ideal State, and Triggered Idea sections.
+Channel this thinking during your phases of Discovery Interviews – within the Problems, Ideal State, and Triggered Idea sections.

 Don’t do that.